liferay/liferay-docs/userGuide/en/chapters/04-liferay-collaboration-suite.markdown

 **Multiple Documents:** allows you to upload several documents at once.

-**Basic Document:** allows you upload a single file that you would like the default document type, "Basic Document", to apply to.
+**Basic Document:** allows you upload a single file that you would like the default document type, "Basic Document," to apply to.
 By default, basic documents are not described by any metadata sets.

 The remaining items in the Add menu are default document types that are each described by a unique metadata set.
 When you add a document belonging to a specific document type, you're presented with a form to not only specify the file to upload but also to fill out the fields defined by the document type's metadata set.
 We describe the "Contract" document type by way of example.

 **Contract:** lets you upload a file that you would like the "Contract" document type to apply to.
-By default, contracts are are described by effective date, expiration date, contract type, status, legal reviewer, signing authority, and deal name fields.
+This document type is intended to be used to describe legal contracts.
+By default, contracts are described by effective date, expiration date, contract type, status, legal reviewer, signing authority, and deal name fields.
+Document types are discussed below.

 Any custom documents types that have been defined also appear in the Add menu.
 If a document type has been created that matches the document you would like to upload, you can select that document type from the Add menu.
 This will associate the metadata fields associated with the document type to your document and you will be asked to fill out the fields.